Job profile

 MSc Project Management

 Students of the MSc in Project Management programme will gain an understanding of current issues in project management through engaging with contemporary theory and case studies.
 Over the course of three terms (1-year, full time), students will develop their critical thinking, problem-solving and analysis skills through a range of compulsory modules and electives.
-Available modules include change management and leadership, strategic management and sustainability, and professional practice.
-Studying these modules allows students to gain a clear insight into the practicalities of project management in different industries and prepare them for a career in this field.

 Other related courses